PABannier/sparseglm/README.md

 A fast and modular coordinate descent solver for sparse generalized linear models with **convex** and **non-convex** penalties, written in Rust with Python bindings.

-The algorithm is explained in depth in [CITE PAPER] and theoretical guarantees of convergence are given.
-It also extensively demonstrates the superiority of this solver over existing ones.
+The details of the `rust-sparseglm` solver are explored in [CITE PAPER].
+We provide theoretical guarantees of convergence.
+We extensively demonstrate the superiority of this solver over existing ones.
 A similar package written in pure Python can be found
 here: [FlashCD](https://github.com/mathurinm/flashcd).

-`rust-sparseglm` leverages [Anderson acceleration](https://github.com/mathurinm/andersoncd) and [working sets](https://github.com/mathurinm/celer) to propose a **fast** and **memory-efficient** solver on a large variety of algorithms.
+`rust-sparseglm` leverages [Anderson acceleration](https://github.com/mathurinm/andersoncd) and [working sets](https://github.com/mathurinm/celer) to propose a **fast** and **memory-efficient** solver on a wide variety of algorithms.
 It can solve problems with millions of samples and features in seconds.
 It supports **dense** and **sparse** matrices via CSC arrays.